 3 to 12 Weeks

 Puppies are ready for adoption by 8 weeks.
-By that time, their eyes and ears have fully opened, they are able to wag their tails and bark and run around.
+By that time, their eyes and ears have fully opened, and they are able to wag their tails and bark and run around.
 When they reach 12 weeks, they will likely weigh between 18 and 25 pounds.

 4 to 6 Months

-Around four months, Aussies will begin to lose some of their puppy-like features and look more like a small adult.
+Around four months, Aussies will begin to lose some of their puppy-like features and look more like a small adults.
 They will enjoy playing and socializing during the 4-6 month period but shouldn’t be exercised too strenuously, as this may increase their risk for developing dysplasia.